audioxide/data/data/posts/20190131-reviews-the-specials-the-specials.md

   its songwriting.
 At a time when much music seemed obsessed with rejection, The Specials were bold enough — and talented enough — to provide affirmation.
 week: 177
+blurb: There is plenty of anger in the album, but it is used constructively.
+At a time when much music was obsessed with rejection, The Specials gave affirmation.
 ---
 author: Marcus
 review: >-